 College Level Examination Program (CLEP)

-Students must obtain permission to take any CLEP test from the dean of the college in which they are matriculated and the dean of the college that offers the course equivalent.
-See the CLEP equivalencies chart for a list of the subject examinations and the number of the course equivalent for which Temple grants credit.
+Students must obtain permission to take any CLEP test from the dean of the college in which they are matriculated.
+See the below CLEP equivalencies chart for a list of the subject examinations, number of the course equivalent for which Temple grants credit, and the minimum score.

-All literature, history, and political science examinations require an essay.
+All literature, history, and political science examinations require an essay in order to receive credit at Temple.
 Students planning to take CLEP tests are urged to do so no later than the semester before they expect to graduate.
 Information about test dates, fees, and the application process may be obtained from the Measurement and Research Center, Third Floor, Sullivan Hall, Main Campus, 215-204-8611.

 Transfer students can earn credit through prior CLEP exams if their scores meet the Temple credit-granting standards.
-They should have their CLEP scores sent directly to the advising center of the college that offers the course equivalent.
+They should have their CLEP scores sent directly to their academic advising center.
 If that college approves the granting of CLEP credit, it is posted to the student's record by the Office of Academic Records.

 Credit so granted is based on a faculty evaluation of the respective learning experiences in terms of their identified relationship to the knowledge and skills required, either in the pursuit of educational programs in the college or in the performance of tasks related to the substance of study.
 Semester hours credited toward the minimum number for a degree are always granted relevant to a specific program.
 If students change their programs of study, semester hours credited toward an earlier program of study may not be recognized in the new program.